-(3 credits) This course will explore and analyze family business continuity challenges and best management, family, and governance practices for the effective leadership of family-owned businesses.
+(3 credits) This course will explore and analyze family business continuity challenges and best management, family, and governance practices for the effective leadership of the family-owned business.
 Since the focus is on pragmatic, action-oriented management, governance, and family/business leadership skills, the course will be taught primarily through live and written cases, discussions, lectures and a study/consultation experience with a family business.
 This course is only offered in the fall.